Inflation Risk Definition

 Now let’s assume the Inflation rate is 4%, which means the purchasing power of money gets reduced each year by 4% or other words, the House he intends to purchase gets the appreciation of 4% each year,

-However, due to this, Mr. A will not be able to meet the objective using the same strategy.
-Now to achieve his stated objective he will have two options which are enumerated below:
+However, due to this, Mr. A will not meet the objective using the same strategy.
+Now to achieve his stated purpose, he will have two options, which are enumerated below:

 - Invest his money in high-risk instruments

 - Invest more money to achieve the same objective

-Ryan is working with an Investment Bank which pays him $100000 every year.
+Ryan is working with an Investment Bank, which pays him $100000 every year.
 He expects the company to increase his pay every year by 10%.
-In such a scenario his Projected Income for next five years is as follows:
+In such a scenario, his Projected Income for the next five years is as follows:

 Now let’s assume the Inflation is at 3% due to the Inflation Risk.
 The Increase in Ryan Income will be adjusted for Inflation, and the Real Increase of Income will be as follows:

 Advantages of Inflation Risk

-- The major advantage of Inflation Risk is it results in more spending by the people as when prices are increasing; people prefer to spend more in present on goods and services which in the future will increase otherwise.
+- The significant advantage of Inflation Risk is it results in more spending by the people as when prices are increasing, people prefer to spend more in the present on goods and services, which in the future will increase otherwise.

 - A moderate rise in Inflation risk enables the business to increase prices that commensurate well with the increase in their input costs such as Raw material, Wages, etc.

 Disadvantages of Inflation Risk

 - Another type of risk is Purchasing Power.
 Inflation Risk results in Purchasing power risk and results in savings not sufficient enough to meet the goals for which they are intended to be.
-In other words, leading to falling real income levels.
+In other words, they are leading to falling real income levels.

 - Inflation Risk results in higher borrowing costs for business as lenders need to be compensated not just for the risk of lending only but also for the additional that stems out from falling real value of money in the future compared to the present.